ClareBee/portfolio-site/blog_posts/2020-06-04-accessibility_basics.md

 ### 1. Use Tools

-The best way to appreciate the importance of accessibility is through experiencing the site as many of your users might - through screen readers or Chrome extensions that adjust the colours to match the range seen by someone with colour blindness.
+The best way to appreciate the importance of accessibility is through experiencing the site as many of your users might - through screen readers, or Chrome extensions that adjust the colours to match the range seen by someone with colour blindness.
 These are largely free and easy to install.

 Here are just a few to get you started: